omahs/specular/README.md

 ### Quick-start with Docker

-The simplest way to run a local L2 devent is to use the provided docker-compose.
+The simplest way to run a local L2 devnet is to use the provided docker-compose.
 ```sh
 mkdir workspace
 cp -a config/local_docker/. workspace/ # copy all config files